jacksund/simmate/docs/home.md

     ```

 ### Beginner-Friendly Toolkit
-Simmate includes a `toolkit` that builds off popular packages in the chemistry community, specifically [`rdkit`](https://www.rdkit.org/) for molecular systems and [`pymatgen`](https://pymatgen.org/) for crystalline systems.
+Simmate includes a `toolkit` that builds off popular packages in the chemistry community, specifically [`rdkit`](https://www.rdkit.org/) for molecules and [`pymatgen`](https://pymatgen.org/) for periodic crystals.
 The end result is a toolkit that is "batteries-included" and very powerful for rapidly prototyping analyses.
 Here is an eample script that is straightforward & clean with Simmate's toolkit, but less intuitive & Pythonic for others:

 === "simmate-toolkit"
     ``` python